 - a.
 The primary purpose of this sign type is to identify the name of the building and to indicate primary entrances.
 The wall sign may include a donor or honorific name for a building. - b.
 Signage should be positioned on the building facade at the primary entrance and in view of major pedestrian walkways.
-Not provided.
-Building sign is proposed at the top of the building. - c.
+Not applicable. - c.
 Signage should respect the architecture of the building, and be placed so as not to obscure the distinctive architectural features. - d.
 Letters should be mounted at or near the building entrance, or on a smooth horizontal area, surface or element integral to the design of the building, such as a belt course, horizontal mullion or cornice, and in a manner that does not damage the building materials or architectural elements.
-Not provided.
-Building sign is proposed at the top of the building. - e.
+Not applicable. - e.
 The size of wall-mounted signs shall comply with the Montclair Ordinance for signs in commercial districts.